Build Efficient and Econologic DIY Position Sensors:

 We start providing simple fabrications steps for producing easily and efficiently one-axis sliders.
 We then provide variations and extensions of such designs along with useful fabrications tricks, as well as implementation methods for Arduino and Application examples.

 Linear Potentiometers are usually thin and long strips with 3 pins providing a signal that varies with the position of the contact applied along the sensor's length.
-We propose here quick methods to build an efficient sensor made with paper, metal adhesives and a plastic embedder.

-Design & Raw Materials
+Design & Raw Material

 We propose here to build a LTP of 22cm * 2 cm Width, with an sensitive area of 20cm * 1cm.
 For this you will need:

-- Two bands of Metal Adhesive of 22cm length
+- Two bands of Metal Adhesive of 22cm length (or electronic wires)

 - Some adhesive tape or glue